The meaning of unusual colors, in roses.

 Over time, cultures have linked flowers with specific ideas as a means of communication.
 Flowers like the lily and rose are used as symbols in the Hebrew Bible.
 This is especially the case in the Song of Solomon.

 An age-old art form in Japan, the practice of Hanakotoba involves the pairing of flowers with meaning in the hopes of conveying emotion without the use of words.
-And for the first half of the 19th century, floriography was hugely popular in France, Britain and in the United States.
-Although many floriography dictionaries differed in meaning, some consensus on particular floral associations has prevailed in Western popular culture today.
+For the first half of the 19th century, floriography was hugely popular in France, Britain, and the United States.
+Although many floriography dictionaries differ in meaning, some consensus on particular floral associations has prevailed in Western popular culture today.

 Red roses (and their thorns), for example, continue to symbolize the duality of pain and pleasure in romantic love.
 The red poppy has become a symbol of remembrance of the fallen in war and white lilies, often used at funerals, signify sympathy and purity.